monarchs-ice/monarchs/docs/source/quickstart.rst

 Since we are now running in parallel, the model should run significantly faster.
 Let's take advantage of this and run the model for a bit longer.
 You can control this via the ``num_days`` variable.
-Since our model is quite large, and we are running for a longer time, our output files can become quite large.
-We can reduce the temporal frequency of the output using the ``output_timestep`` variable.
+Since our model is quite large, and we are running for a longer time, our output files can become quite large also.
+We can reduce the temporal frequency of the output by adding the ``output_timestep`` variable.
 This is the number of days between each output file.
+It is not included in this runscript, but MONARCHS notices that is not present and sets it to a default value of ``1``.
+Adding it in will override this default value.
-You can also reduce the vertical resolution of the output by changing ``output_grid_size`` from e.g. ``400`` to ``200``.
+You can also reduce the vertical resolution of the output by addiing or changing ``output_grid_size`` from e.g. ``400`` to ``200``.

 You can see that the model setup script has a few additional parameters compared to the 1D case.
 As mentioned earlier, MONARCHS will set "sensible" default values for any parameters that are not specified in the model setup script, aside